binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 5. What is your process around terminating my contract with you and/or moving to another CSP?

-   No CSP is going to last forever, termination or migration is inevitible, it is just a matter of when
+   No CSP is going to last forever, termination or migration is inevitable, it is just a matter of when

 6. Where abouts do your servers, processes and data reside physically?